 Layer the vegetables into the pot, the vegetables with longer cooking time first and the others on top.
 For example: potatoes -> cauliflower -> broccoli.

 Asparagus and peas can be cook side by side, because they need approximately the same cooking time.
-For asparagus, peas, beans, etc. I use less water and add some butter.
 Because the vegetables are not cooked in water, each will keep its color and also its own taste.
 Every vegetable can of course also be cooked separately, but why, if you can save energy and use less pots (and who wants to clean unnecessarily many pots).

 3. Choose the heat setting

 Never use the high setting on your range.
 Choose medium high heat.
 Select for example out of 6 units a 4, out of 9 units a 6.
 Heat till the lid feels very hot, and then turn the heat down to low.
-Do not uncover the lid, so that the cooking process is not interrupted.
+Do not open the lid of the pot, so that the cooking process is not interrupted.
 Again, it takes some practice, but you’ll learn quickly!
 After you turned down the heat, start the cooking time.
 Steaming takes a bit longer than boiling, and can hardly be overcooked.

-Once you have learned the process you will never go back to water boiled vegetables.
+Now that you know how to steam vegetables without a steamer try it and you will never go back to water boiled vegetables.
 The richness in taste, the texture, and the nutrient content is so good.
 I usually do not use salt for cooking, the veggies have so much own flavour without salt.
-I just sprinkle some herbal salt after the veggies are done.
-Or we use a salted sauce.